antirez/RESP3/spec.md

 Versions history:
 * 1.0, 2 May 2018, Initial draft to get community feedbacks.
 * 1.1, 5 Nov 2018, Leave CRLF as terminators + improved "hello reply" section.
 * 1.2, 5 Nov 2018, A few things are now better specified in the document thanks to developers reading the specification and sending their feedbacks.
 No actual change to the protocol was made.
+* 1.3, 11 Mar 2019, Streamed strings and streamed aggregated types.

 ## Background